Shrub24/raid-course/content/index.md

 publish: true
 ---

-# Welcome to Responsible AI Development

 Welcome to the RAID AI Development course!
-This course will teach you how to build AI applications responsibly.
+This course will teach you how to build your own AI applications.

-## 📚 Get Started

-Ready to begin?
-Start with our [Introduction to AI Development Course](Course/Intro-to-AI-Development-Course.md).
+## 📋 Prerequisites

+To get the most out of this course, you'll need:
+- **Basic Python knowledge** - Understanding of variables, functions, and syntax
+- That's it!
+We'll teach you everything else

 ## 🎯 What You'll Learn